Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Challenges in health monitoring systems

 \subsubsection{The role of Semantic Web technologies}

-Semantic Web technologies provide limited inherent support for uncertainty handling, but this can be mitigated through the techniques discussed in this section.
+As discussed in the previous challenges, Semantic Web technologies provide limited inherent support for uncertainty handling, but this can be mitigated through the techniques discussed in this section.
 Several extensions for Semantic Web standards have been proposed in the literature that make use of fuzzy logic and Bayesian inference, such as BayesOWL \cite{ding_bayesowl_2006} and Bayes-SWRL \cite{liu_bayes-swrl_2013}, probabilistic extensions for OWL and SWRL respectively, as well as fuzzyDL \cite{bobillo_fuzzy_2016}, a fuzzy ontology reasoner.
-However, none of the selected systems that implement uncertainty handling techniques report using any such extensions, opting instead to define custom solutions.
+However, none of the selected systems report using any such extensions, opting instead to define custom solutions.
 Another way that Semantic Web technologies can support uncertainty handling is through using ontology reasoners for inconsistency detection.
-Missing values or otherwise invalid data can be detected through reasoners such as HermiT \cite{shearer_hermit_2008} and Pellet \cite{sirin_pellet_2007} based on specified and inferred axioms; the use of these tools are discussed in greater detail in Section~\ref{system-quality}.
-Additionally, rule-based reasoning can be combined with ontologies to detect invalid data, an approach used by a few of the selected systems.
+Missing values or otherwise invalid data can be detected through ontology reasoners based on specified and inferred axioms; the use of these tools are discussed in greater detail in Section~\ref{system-quality}.
+Additionally, rule-based reasoning can be combined with ontologies to detect invalid data, an approach used by five of the selected systems \cite{rhayem_semantic-enabled_2021,kilintzis_supporting_2019,martella_semantically_2025,titi_ontology-based_2019,reda_heterogeneous_2022}.
+Finally, Semantic Web technologies can indirectly support uncertainty handling by representing data quality properties that affect uncertainty.
+For instance, Garcia-Moreno et al. \cite{garcia-moreno_systematic_2023} model quality properties of sensor data using an ontology, including correctness and completeness.